1711-Games/LGNC/README.md

 Each file here represents a nested level in YAML schema.
 Every path component means exactly what you think it means :) You don't have to preserve indentation in each file, it will be added automatically during preprocessing.  `__root__.yml` is a magic filename which means that its contents should be applied at current level root.
-In this particular case we will put there date format:
+In this particular case we will put there the date format:

 ```
 DateFormat: "yyyy-MM-dd kk:mm:ss.SSSSxxx"